U.S. charges seven in wide-ranging Chinese hacking effort | Technology

 "No responsible government knowingly shelters cyber criminals that target victims worldwide in acts of rank theft," Rosen said.
 The Chinese Embassy in Washington did not immediately return an email seeking comment.
 Beijing has repeatedly denied responsibility for hacking in the face of a mounting pile of indictments from U.S. authorities.

 Along with the alleged hackers, U.S. prosecutors also indicted two Malaysian businessmen, Wong Ong Hua, 46, and Ling Yang Ching, 32, who were charged with conspiring with two of the digital spies to profit from computer intrusions targeting videogame companies in the United States, France, Japan, Singapore and South Korea.
-The Justice Department said the pair operated through a Malaysian firm called SEA Gamer Mall.
-Messages left with the company were not immediately returned.
-Messages sent to email addresses allegedly maintained by the hackers also received no immediate response.
+The Justice Department said the pair operated through a Malaysian firm called SEA Gamer Mall, an online gaming store.

+SEA Gamer said in a statement it was aware of the allegations against their employees but denied that the company was involved in wrongdoing.
+"Without compromising the integrity of any ongoing legal process, suffice to say that the company has never engaged in any illegal activity," it said, adding that it was cooperating with authorities.

 U.S. Assistant Attorney General for National Security John Demers said on Wednesday that the Malaysian defendants were in custody but were likely to fight extradition.
 The Justice Department said it has obtained search warrants this month resulting in the seizure of hundreds of accounts, servers, domain names and "dead drop" Web pages used by the alleged hackers to help siphon data from their victims.

 The Department said Microsoft Corp had developed measures to block the hackers and that the company's actions "were a significant part" of the overall U.S. effort to neutralize them.
-The company acknowledged this in a statement that applauded government officials for "taking action to protect our customers."
+Microsoft acknowledged this in a statement that applauded government officials for "taking action to protect our customers."